nicciniamh/spacehog/Readme.md

 *[dir]* Optional directory to scan or current working directory if not specified.

+*dir ..* one or more directories to scan.
+If not specified, current workng directory is used.

 # Description
 *Spacehog* attempts to located files and directories under *dir* and calculate, based on file size, the usage and reports the top *count* directories.
+Multiple directories may be specified.

 This program is generally pretty quick depending on disk type and processor speed.